ivycat/posts-in-page/readme.txt

 = What is the point of this plugin? =

-It allows you to output or embed the posts in any page without modifying WordPress theme templates.
+Posts in Page makes it easy to output or embed the posts, pages, or custom post types in any page without modifying WordPress theme templates.

 = Does it work with Gutenberg? =